 I am THE.
 WORST. at labeling my quilts.
 For years I’ve said I’m going to start doing it.
-I think of all the quilts I’ve made over the years (which is not a few) I’ve labeled maybe 5.
+I think of the dozens of quilts I’ve made over the years (which is not a few) I’ve labeled maybe 10.
 It’s a travesty.

 I have all kinds of excuses.
 One being I don’t like my handwriting on fabric.
 The second being, it’s just one more added step that I need to think about and isn’t part of my routine.

-There are some great resources out there for labeling quilts.
 One of my favorite’s is Crazy Mom Quilt’s quilt label tutorial– she makes is so simple to do.
-I’ve used this method – simple, no thinking, easy to sew on – but it’s my handwriting that is the hang-up for me.
+I’ve used this method – simple, no thinking, easy to sew on.

 Whether you make your own or get some custom labels, here is an easy method for sewing a quilt label to your quilt.
 Give the label a little spritz of starch to make it nice and crisp.
 Using the starch, fold back the sides of the label – starting with the top and bottom, then the two opposite sides.
 The starch will make the edges nice and crisp and easier to sew.